temporalio/documentation/docs-src/cli/cmd-options/non-deterministic.md

 id: non-deterministic
 title: temporal  non-deterministic
 sidebar_label: non-deterministic
-description: Definition for the non-deterministic command option.
+description: Reset Workflow Execution only if its last Event is WorkflowTaskFailed with a nondeterministic error.
 tags:
     - cli
 ---

 Reset Workflow Execution only if its last Event is WorkflowTaskFailed with a nondeterministic error.